ebiose-ai/ebiose/README.md

 and go through the [`quickstart.ipynb`](notebooks/quickstart.ipynb) Jupyter notebook to understand the basics of Ebiose, step by step; follow the steps to install Ebiose [💻 Locally](#-locally).

 ### 🐳 With Docker

+> 🚨 Docker support for the new release is currently untested.
+See [Issue #26](https://github.com/ebiose-ai/ebiose/issues/26) for details.

 To build and run Ebiose using Docker, follow these steps: